Thank you for subscribing

 • Studio – building a studio could be right for you if you’d like a working or hobby space away from your main home, but don’t intend to house anyone in it.

-Insure your granny flat along with your main house
+Insure your small second dwelling along with your main house

 Discover more